 The 2022 EuroScience Open Forum is scheduled be held as a hybrid event in July 2022 in Leiden, The Netherlands, and in several regional hubs across Europe (final dates will be announced).

-The 2022 call is open to early career researchers, who fulfil the following criteria:
+The 2022 call was open to early career researchers, who fulfilled the following criteria:

 - For the PhD Candidate award: Applicants should have enrolled for a PhD degree at the time of the application deadline or should have successfully defended their thesis after January 1st, 2021.

 - For the Postdoctoral fellow award: Applicants should have successfully defended their thesis after January 1st, 2016 and should have enrolled in a postdoctoral programme at the time of the application deadline.

 - Candidates had to be affiliated with a European country (cf. Council of Europe’s membership rules)

 - European and Non- European nationals were eligible to apply.